StevenBlack/vocab/readme.md

 details is niggling work.

+### next-in line effect
+Cognitive bias: the phenomena of people being unable to recall information concerning events immediately preceding their turn to perform.

 ### nihilism
 Skepticism so complete that it denies there can be any objective basis for truth and, by extension, that there are no morals or values in the universe.
 A